Nicholas Elliott

 John Nicholas Rede Elliott (15 November 1916 - 13 April 1994) was an MI6 intelligence officer.
-His MI6 career was notable for his involvement with the Lionel Crabb affair in the 1950s and the flight of double agent Kim Philby to Moscow in 1963.
+His MI6 career was notable for his involvement with the Lionel Crabb affair in the 1950s and the flight of Elliott's close friend and double agent Kim Philby to Moscow in 1963.

 Early life and education

 Elliott was born in London, the son of Claude Aurelius Elliott, a don at Cambridge and headmaster at Eton, where Nicholas was sent after Durnford School, a prep school on the Isle of Purbeck in Dorset.

 In 1935, Elliott was admitted to study history at Trinity College, Cambridge, his father's college.
 As Ben Macintyre notes, during his time as an undergraduate Elliott 'seldom opened a book and emerged after three years with many friends and a third-class degree, a result he considered "a triumph over the examiners."'
 Soon after his graduation, in 1938, he was offered a post as an Honorary Attache at The Hague by Sir Nevile Bland.
 His career in secret intelligence came by chance.
 Sir Hugh Sinclair, Head of MI6, happened to visit The Hague, took to Elliott and offered him a job.

 In 1943, he married Elizabeth Holberton, with whom he had one son and a daughter, Claudia, later a sub-editor at The Observer.